carp-lang/Carp/docs/CInterop.md

 (puts (String.cstr "Hello"))
 ```

-Might be a good idea to not exposed to the end-user the C type directly:
+It might be a good idea not to expose the C type to the end user directly:

 ```clojure
 (defmodule MyMod